What is 'Iolani Guild?

 Board of Directors

-The following members comprise the Elected Officers for the term from January 1, 2014 through December 31, 2015.
+The following members comprise the Elected Officers as of March 2018.
 They are as follows:

 The Standing Committee is selected by the President: